Right to Work in Indian Constitution

 The writ petition was filed by the petitioners under Article 32 before the Supreme Court of India challenging the order of the Respondents-State of Maharashtra and the Bombay Municipal Corporation, to demolish pavement dwellings and slums.

 At the very beginning, the Court dismissed the contention of the respondent which stated that by the operation of the doctrine of estoppel, the petitioner couldn’t claim the fundamental right-the right to work.
 The Court held that there could be no estoppel against the Constitution.
-That, it was to satisfy the vision in the Preamble that Fundamental Rights were conferred and no individual could deal away the rights consequently given by way of Fundamental Rights.
+That, it was to satisfy the vision in the Preamble that Fundamental Rights were conferred and no individual could deal away from the rights consequently given by way of Fundamental Rights.

 Regarding the current case, the Court observed that people in the situation of the petitioners lived in slums and on pavements since they had small jobs in the city.
 That they lived on pavements or in slums in close proximity of their work to avoid the traveling costs which cost them way more than their meager earning.
 Losing the sheds consequently implied losing work.